2021 Rugby League World Cup: Created by RLWC 2021

 The first major grants were announced in June 2019 and saw monies allocated for the construction of new clubhouses and changing facilities at locations in Salford and Shevington. £90,000 of minor grant funding was announced in July with 20 projects across England receiving funding.

 In May 2021 it was announced that the National Lottery (United Kingdom) partner with the tournament to strengthen the CreatedBy program and allow RLWC2021 to deliver more projects to the community clubs especially those affected by the COVID-19 pandemic.
 The investment accompanied National Lottery sponsorship on RLWC2021 matchdays.

+Wheelchair teams were created by Hull KR and Salford Red Devils in response to the massive increase in popularity of wheelchair rugby league following the world cup.

 Inspired by RLWC 2021

 The second project is "Inspired by RLWC 2021" which aims to get more people involved with rugby league.
 The first product, a resource pack on introducing and teaching rugby league in primary schools was released in July 2019.

 Empowered by RLWC 2021

 The third project and yet to be launched is "Empowered by RLWC 2021" which has the aim of involving people in the communities where the tournaments take place both in assisting at the tournaments but also continuing that involvement with rugby league afterwards by becoming involved with community rugby league clubs.